 The Bog (part two)

-But one might fairly have said that with the Free Lander, he shared eighty percent of his genes.
+But one might fairly say that with the Free Lander, he shared eighty percent of his genes.

 He moved his hands, groping after the thing.
 “The sundew.
 The sundew drops its seeds right where it blooms.
-A mouse, a deer…a crow, puts its foot down, foraging, and if it has someplace else to go, it carries the seed packed between its toes in mud, and plants a sundew in some other bog.
-The crow might have a chance, maybe the deer.
+A mouse, a deer, a crow, puts its foot down, foraging, and if it has someplace else to go, it carries the seed packed between its toes, and plants a sundew in some other bog.
+The crow might still have a chance, maybe the deer.
 The mouse is pretty much stuck at Rust Creek.
-And the other two, while they may range outside our bog, aren’t that likely to make their way to some other bog.
+And the other two, while they may range outside our bog, aren’t likely to make their way to some other bog.
 Rust Creek is one of only four protected boglands in the state.”

-Because Tara had actively begun to drift off, making what seemed to Laurel a pretext of hailing Dennis, murmuring she had to tell him something.
+Tara drifted off, making what seemed to Laurel a pretext of hailing Dennis, murmuring she had to tell him something.
 Am I teacher’s pet, Laurel thought, because I’ve been given an assignment?
 Where is this friction coming from?

 She was to camp here for two nights, spend two days counting checkerspots.

 “We’re past the egg-laying season, so it’s safe to pin them.”

 This conversation, she had been having with Rachel before Duffet arrived, late for his talk.

 “You don’t have to.”
 She shook her head at Rachel’s open mouth.
 “No, I mean, I will kill them.
 You don’t have to.”

 “Probably.
 But the Frazey’s is hard to identify.
 You know…” She tried this again.
 “There’s nothing dangerous, camping.
 I have a GPS…transponder, whatever… I have a phone.
 The Free Landers don’t come into the bog.”